jonqdoe/read-lammpstrj/README.txt

 six columns, and that any computes will follow the z coordinate.

 To do:
-- in pbc_utils.cpp, add routines that
-  i) connect molecules across the PBCs ii) connect particle trajectories in tim

 - include the neighborlist functionality

 - include particle-to-mesh functionality